-ISO 27001:2013
+ISO 27001

-ISO 27001:2013 is an information management security standard that seeks to place all information security management under the governance of management, so that processes and policies are consistently and reliably deployed and enforced.
+ISO 27001 is an information management security standard developed in 2005 that seeks to place all information security management under the governance of management so that processes and policies are consistently and reliably deployed and enforced.
 The standard dictates how data are stored, managed, and how information assets are disposed of.
-The policies in place for ISO 270001:2013 also establish clear standards for access control, password management, and network security.
-Illumina follows guidelines in accordance with ISO 27001:2013, and the location in which BaseSpace Clarity LIMS is developed is in the process of being audited.
+The policies in place for ISO 270001 also establish clear standards for access control, password management, and network security.
+Although Illumina follows guidelines in accordance with ISO 27001, the location in which BaseSpace Clarity LIMS is developed has not been audited and therefore does not have this formal certification.